thebergdev/TheBerg/README.md

 # TheBerg
-A project used to explore nodeJS
+A project used to explore React